Menu

 Finding a Game

-It's easy to find the current Peg Daily game.
+It's easy to find the current Peg Daily solitaire game.
 You just need to visit pegdaily.com.
 Any modern internet browser is capable of supporting the features and game play.
 Mobile browsers on phones and tablets, too, are all you need to play Peg Daily.
 In fact, Peg Daily is designed primarily for phone and tablets.

 more...